dfinity/motoko/design/StableRegions-20230209.md

  - `region_new` -- create a dynamic region.
  - `region_grow` -- grow region by a specified number of pages.
- - `region_release`* -- release region and reuse region's page blocks.
  - `region_load` -- read some data from the region.
  - `region_store` -- store some data into the region.

+And a special operation, for testing our design for future GC integration (bonus):

+- `region_release` -- release region and reuse region's page blocks.

- - * The `region_release` operation is not part of the MVP, but supporting it is important because it means we can transition quickly to an integration with the ambient Motoko GC if we can support it.
+The `_release` operation is *not* part of the user-facing API nor part of the MVP, but supporting it is important because it means we can transition quickly to an integration with the ambient Motoko GC if we can support it.

 ## Internal footprint